naikshubham14/auto-ml-app/README.md

 # auto-ml-app
-A auto ml appdeveloped using Lazypredict library and deployed using  streamlit
+A auto ml app developed using Lazypredict library and deployed using  streamlit